 With regard to post-investment actions, Inyova holds shareholder engagement sessions with C-level representatives of the companies our investors are invested in.
 During these sessions, Inyova impact investors have the opportunity to ask critical questions, share their suggestions, and comment on the company’s progress with actual decision-makers.

 In the future, even more direct shareholder engagement will be possible with Inyova.
-We are working to let our customers engage directly with companies via a dedicated feedback system in our application.
+We are working on letting our customers engage directly with companies via a dedicated feedback system in our application.

 We monitor the quantitative results of the companies our impact investors are invested in.
 And we do not hesitate to remove them from our investment universe if their actions do not align with our customers’ values.
 To do this, we monitor for controversies, and monitor their progress via specific ‘impact metrics’.
 This means that our investors are able to monitor how their companies perform in, for example, CO2 emissions as compared to global benchmarks.

 We believe in shareholder voting as a key lever for impact.
-We are working on a unique voting mechanism, which enables the investors to vote on issues concerning the companies they are invested in within the app.
+We are working on a unique voting mechanism, which will enable our investors to vote on issues concerning the companies they are invested in within the app.

 Providing additional capital to sustainable projects